The support of singular stochastic PDEs: Applications

 We first show that the generalised KPZ equation \eqref{eq:kpz:main2} satisfies Assumptions~\ref{ass:main:reg} to~\ref{ass:last}.
 Assumption~\ref{ass:main:reg} was shown in \cite{BrunedHairer2019}, Assumptions~\ref{ass:noises:derivatives:products} and~\ref{ass:kernelhomo} are clear.
 To see Assumption~\ref{ass:technical} we choose $\groupD := \groupD_2$ and we note that

 Here, thin black lines denote the heat kernel, while thick grey lines denote its spatial derivative.
-We write $\leafs$ for an instance of white noise and polynomial label $\fn(\leafs) = (0,0)$, $\leafsa$ for a node with white noise and polynomial label $\fn(\leafsa) = (0,1)$, and $\leafsb$ for a node without noise and polynomial label $\fn(\leafsb) = (0,1)$.
+We write $\leafs$ for an instance of white noise and polynomial label $\fn(\leafs) = (0,0)$, $\leafsx$ for a node with white noise and polynomial label $\fn(\leafsx) = (0,1)$, and $\leafsb$ for a node without noise and polynomial label $\fn(\leafsb) = (0,1)$.
 In the notation we drop the type decoration from the noises for simplicity, so that any tree in $\CV$ should be thought of as a finite collection of trees.
 It is easy to see that the kernels $\CKhat\tau$ for $\tau \in \CV$ are all anti-symmetric under the transformation $(t,x) \mapsto (t,-x)$, and since the covariance of a shifted noise is symmetric under this transformation, one has $\E\PPi^\eta\tau (0)=0$, as required.
+Assumption~\ref{ass:last} is then trivially satisfied since in this example one has $\CV_0 = \CV$.